Live at the Isle of Wight Festival 1970 (The Who album)

-Live at the Isle of Wight Festival is a live album by The Who, recorded at the Isle of Wight Festival on 29 August 1970, released in 1996 as a double CD in the United States and then in 2001 in both double CD and triple vinyl formats in the United Kingdom.
+Live at the Isle of Wight Festival is a live album by the English rock band the Who, recorded at the Isle of Wight Festival on 29 August 1970, released in 1996 as a double CD in the United States and then in 2001 in both double CD and triple vinyl formats in the United Kingdom.
 A shorter film of the concert was also released in 1996, in VHS and DVD formats.

 Overview

 The Who were one year and three months into their Tommy tour when they played their second engagement at the Isle of Wight Festival.
 As in 1969, they played most of their famous rock opera Tommy, which by this time was quite familiar to the festival crowd.
-Huge spotlights bathed the audience of between 600,000 and 700,000 attendees (according to the Guinness Book of Records) and as The Who's tour manager John Woolf recalls, attracted "every moth and flying nocturnal animal on the island".
+Huge spotlights bathed the audience of between 600,000 and 700,000 attendees (according to the Guinness Book of Records) and as the Who's tour manager John Woolf recalls, attracted "every moth and flying nocturnal animal on the island".
 The Who started their set at 2:00 A.M.

 By August 1970, Pete Townshend was already introducing new songs to the setlist including "Water", "I Don't Even Know Myself" and "Naked Eye".
 These songs, which were being recorded at the time of the festival, were intended for an upcoming project known as Lifehouse.
 Although Lifehouse was eventually abandoned, the sessions paved the way to the Who's classic album Who's Next.

 The Who also performed some live staples such as "Substitute", "My Generation", "Magic Bus", "I Can't Explain", and the perennial covers of "Shakin' All Over" and "Summertime Blues".